-PGA without any additive (see Fig. 1) and the control TCP sample (A=0.47±0.04).
+Chondrocyte adhesion on wet-laid non-woven scaffolds from different PGA mixtures was measured by the MTT test 24 hours after seeding.
+In general, chondrocytes adhered well to all PGA-based scaffolds.
+The best adhesion (absorbance in MTT test $A = 0.41 \pm 0.06$), was observed on both wet-laid non-woven scaffolds from PGA without any additive (see Fig. 1) and the control TCP sample ($A = 0.47 \pm 0.04$).
 The addition of PVA to the mixture significantly diminished chondrocyte adhesion, except PVA/PGA/PVA.
-Absorption of composite scaffolds from PVA/PGA/PVA decreased to 0.37±0.02 and for PGA/PVA even to 0.32±0.02.
+Absorption of composite scaffolds from PVA/PGA/PVA decreased to 0.37 ± 0.02 and for PGA/PVA even to 0.32 ± 0.02 .

-Curiously, the presence of hyaluronic acid in the PGA mixture did not improve cell adhesion.
-Absorption remained on the same statistical level with the PGA/PVA mixture (0.29±0.05).
-This rather surprising finding supports the results of fluorescence confocal microscopy where propidium iodide staining was used to visualize chondrocytes adhered on scaffold fibers (Fig. 2).
+Curiously, the presence of hyaluronic acid in the PGA mixture did not improved cell adhesion.
+Absorption remained on the same statistical level with the PGA/PVA mixture (0.29 ± 0.05).
+This rather surprising finding support and confirm also results from fluorescence confocal microscopy where propidium iodide staining was used to visualize chondrocytes adhered on scaffold fibers (Fig. 2).

 Presence of chitosan in the scaffold mixture resulted in the lowest chondrocyte adhesion of all the tested scaffolds.
-Absorption of the chitosan-containing scaffold (0.12±0.07) was significantly lower not only than the control sample but also than the PVA-containing scaffolds as well than the mesh from PGA/HA mixture.
+Absorption of the chitosan-containing scaffold (0.12 ± 0.07) was significantly lower not only than the control sample but also than the PVA-containing scaffolds as well than the mesh from PGA/HA mixture.

-PVA but not hyaluronic acid improves chondrocyte proliferation on wet-laid non-woven scaffolds from PGA

-Despite lower adhesion, the presence of PVA in wet-laid non-woven PGA scaffolds significantly improved chondrocyte proliferation.
-MTT performed on the 7th and 14th day after seeding indicated that the originally lower cell number adhering to fibers on the first day was significantly amplified by very good proliferation.
-Already 7 days after seeding, the highest cell number was observed on PVA/PGA (0.93±0.06).
-A somewhat lower value was observed after 7 days of cultivation on PVA/PGA/PVA and also on the control TCP $(0.78\pm0.23 \text{ and } 0.64\pm0.09, \text{ respectively})$.
-A lower absorbance 7 days after seeding was found for the PGAcontaining scaffold.
-Absorbance (0.33±0.16)

-significantly lower both in the control TCP sample and in the PVA/PGA scaffold.
-Interestingly, the presence of hyaluronic acid did not improve chondrocyte proliferation at this early stage and, thus, a similar pattern and a significantly lower cell number compared to TCP and PVA containing scaffolds was observed also for the PGA /HA mixture (0.30±0.03).
+PVA but not hyaluronic acid improves chondrocyte proliferation on wet-laid non-woven scaffolds from PGA significantly amplified by very good proliferation.
+Already 7 days after seeding, the highest cell number was observed on PVA/PGA (0.93 ± 0.06).
+A somewhat lower value was observed after 7 days of cultivation for PVA/PGA/PVA and also on the control TCP (0.78 ± 0.23 and 0.64 ± 0.09 , respectively).
+A lower absorbance 7 days after seeding was found for the PGA-containing scaffold.
+Absorbance (0.33 ± 0.16) was significantly lower both in the control TCP sample and in the PVA/PGA scaffold.
+Interestingly, the presence of hyaluronic acid did not improve chondrocyte proliferation at this early stage and, thus, a similar pattern and a significantly lower cell number compared to TCP and PVA containing scaffolds was observed also for the PGA /HA mixture (0.3 ± 0.03).